brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 ![env_show](/images/copilot-svc.png)

 There is a lot of power with the `copilot svc` command.
-As you can see from the above, we can achieve quite a bit with this command.
+As you can see from the above image, there is quite a bit that we can do when interacting with our service.

 Let's look at a couple of the commands:

 - package: The copilot-cli uses CloudFormation to manage the state of the environment and services.
 If you want to get the CloudFormation template for the service deployment, you can simply run `copilit svc package`.
 This can be especially helpful if you for some reason decide to move to CloudFormation to manage your deployments on your own.